The new girl has scars on her arms, like mine…

 “This is my painting,” Bethany says, jabbing a finger at a black canvas with three off-center vertical slashes of red.
 “And this is his painting.”
 She points to the canvas beside her own.
 It’s a black and red portrayal of a human chest cavity, with the heart being encased by ribs.
 “I did hate and James did love.
 We decided to use the same colors to see if they would come out different.”
 Bethany stops talking and walks back to her seat.

-The top painting was an attempt to abstractly create James’s painting of “love.”
+This was my attempt to abstractly create James’s painting of “love.”
 I actually prefer the way it looks when I turn it vertical… But essentially this was meant to look like inner organs.

-[image coming soon] Our new assignment is “Still Life,” and Mr. Beck has set up a table with various bottles and bones and flowers for us to paint.
+Our new assignment is “Still Life,” and Mr. Beck has set up a table with various bottles and bones and flowers for us to paint.
 He said we could either paint it as realistically as we want or as abstract as we want.
 So far Paul has given each object a blackish tinge but kept it pretty realistic.
 Kevin is using an impressionistic style, more sloppy than an actual style.
 Roger seems pretty concerned about making his painting similar to a photograph.
-From across the room I can see Jon Whitaker’s cartoonish take on the still life.
-Each object has a thought bubble.

 [image coming soon] In a dark wood, giant trees take up most of the painting, but deep amongst them stands a person, a girl, looking up.
 She has brown hair.
 The trees are strangely proportioned to show their immense height.
 At first when I look at, it doesn’t impress me much, but later that night when I’m trying to fall asleep, I think about Laney’s painting.
 For some reason I think the girl in the painting might be me, and I wonder what made Laney hack off all her hair.